kismetwireless/kismet-docs/readme/070-alerts.md

 	While deprecated, 802.11d country codes are still accepted by many clients.
 Conflicting 802.11d advertisements can indicate an AP spoofing attack or an attempted to cause a client denial of service.

+* `FORMATSTRING`

+    Fingerprint

+    Added `2021-07-git`

+    The percent sign is used as a format indicator for printing strings; while a valid SSID, this has caused crashes on some devices such as iPhones.

 * `KARMAOUI`

 	Fingerprint